-These materials will be Certified Reference Materials (CRM), if they are available to the laboratory.
+These materials will be certified reference materials (CRM), if they are available to the laboratory.
 If not, samples from interlaboratory tests conducted by the IOC and other accredited suppliers (according to ISO 17043) can be used.
-With these samples, quality control can be performed according to the rules found in Annex 1.
-When this is not possible, the laboratory should prepare sufficient quantities of internal material and should assign the reference value by analysis of at least three accredited panels.
-The criteria for assigning reference values of main defect and/or fruity attribute should be defined beforehand.
+Quality control can be performed with these samples according to the rules found in Annex 1.
+When this is not possible, the laboratory should prepare enough internal material and assign the reference value using the analysis of at least three accredited panels.
+The criteria for assigning reference values of the main defect and/or fruity attribute should be defined beforehand.